FRBNY-DSGE/rstarBrookings2017/README.md

 *Brookings Papers on Economic Activity*, Spring 2017: 235-294.

 ## The update branch
-While the VAR and DSGE excel files hosted on the master branch containing update estimates will continue to be updated, the update branch will now be the main branch for continued work using this code base.
+While the VAR and DSGE excel files containing updated rstar estimates and hosted on the master branch in the update directory will continue to be updated, the update branch will now be the main branch for continued work using this code base.
 That is, the .mat files corresponding to new TVAR estimates, and the various data files needed to produce updated figures will all be located in this branch.